Nootropic Mushrooms Explained: Natural Cognitive Support Without the Hype

 EU organic certification provides additional quality assurance beyond basic food safety:

-• No synthetic pesticides or fertilisers
+• No synthetic pesticide fertilisers

 • No GMO substrates